Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Results

 \subsection{Mechanical Response}

 Figure \ref{fig:phi} shows the coating loss angle of the analysed materials, for several resonant modes in the $10^3-10^4$ Hz band.

 In particular, in panel a), data taken on \ce{Ta2O5} and Ti:\ce{Ta2O5} samples show that both the annealing and the so-called “doping” treatment contribute to reduce the coating loss angle.
 This behaviour is in agreement with previous studies on Ti doping of annealed Ti:\ce{Ta2O5}/\ce{SiO2} and Ti:\ce{Ta2O5} coatings\cite{Harry_2006,PhysRevD.93.012007,Amato_2019}.
 In panel b), measurements on \ce{Nb2O5} and Nb:\ce{TiO2} are shown.
 The data confirm a loss angle lowering by annealing and doping.
+Furthermore, the weak frequency dependence of the coating loss angle has been considered\cite{1742-6596-957-1-012006,arXiv:1909.03737} and for each sample the value of the loss angle at 10kHz is reported in table \ref{tab:correlation}.

 The origin of loss can be ascribed to the peculiar structure of AO, that presents an enormous number of equilibrium configurations.
 The study of these equilibrium configurations is based on a pure theoretical representation known as two-level system (TLS), where two equilibrium states are described by an asymmetric double-well potential (ADWP)\cite{doi:10.1080/01418638108222343}.
 In order to represent the complexity of the material, different TLS having a distribution of the ADWP potential $V$ and asymmetry $\Delta$ are considered\cite{doi:10.1080/01418638108222343}.
 It is possible to show that at room temperature the internal friction in a material is proportional to the density of TLS that have a barrier height of about 0.5 eV\cite{Granata_2018}.
 In fact, following the Arrhenius law, the TLS with lower barrier height are too fast with respect to the period of the external excitation and in this way their contribution to the energy dissipation is negligible.
 The same happens for the TLS that have a higher barrier height for which the relaxation is much longer than the excitation period\cite{doi:10.1080/01418638108222343}.